savonet/book/workflow.md

    unique identifier for each crossfade operator).

-If the speed of a source is not controlled by a particular library or operator, it is attached to the `cpu` clock, which is the default one, and animated by the computer's CPU.
+If the speed of a source is not controlled by a particular library or operator, it is attached to the `main` clock, which is the default one, and animated by the computer's CPU.

 #### Buffers